 Let your lawn grow a bit longer.
 This allows the grass roots to dig in deeper, absorb water better and fend off summer weeds.
 Horticulturists at Iowa State University recommend not cutting more than 1/3 of the lawn length at any one time.
 Depending on the type of grass you have, set your mower blade from 3 to 4 inches in height.
 Cut back the use of herbicides and fertilizers in the month before truly hot temperatures arrive.
 Water late in the evening or early in the morning, when the temperatures are coolest, to allow for the greatest possible water absorption.

 Be gentle with a lawn after it thaws out from winter.
 Avoid trampling tender grasses and lawns waterlogged with rain.
 Spring is when weeds really take root, so plan for your herbicides during this season.
 Create a mowing plan based on your grass type, and read our best spring lawn care tips.

 Cut your grass low and take the time to fertilize your lawn before winter sets in.
 Over the course of the winter, keep your lawn clear of debris, fallen branches, toys and anything else that can stunt the grass underneath.
 This will help ensure your lawn emerges healthy when the spring begins.

 Almost nothing is as gratifying as a well-maintained lawn.
 Fortunately, a lush and beautiful yard no longer requires endless hours of mowing and trimming by the entire family.
-Lawn care professionals can help take care of your home, office, rental or commercial properties and they're beneficial in many ways.
+The best lawn care professionals can help take care of your home, office, rental or commercial properties and they're beneficial in many ways.